A man carries his son on his shoulder while his wife looks on.

-Credit card issuers typically charge accrued interest when you do not pay off your statement balance by the payment due date.
+Credit card companies typically charge accrued interest when you don’t pay off your statement balance by the payment due date.
 Keeping interest low could help you maximize rewards.

-Understanding accrued interest is a big part of managing your credit card debt because any unpaid interest you have can have an impact on your finances.
+Understanding accrued interest is a big part of managing your credit card debt.
+Any unpaid interest you have can have an impact on your finances.

 How does accrued interest work?

-Your credit card company calculates your accrued interest by multiplying your unpaid balance by the daily interest rate.
+Your credit card issuer will calculate your accrued interest by multiplying your unpaid balance by the daily interest rate.

-Your daily interest rate is your annual percentage rate (APR) divided by 365 days.
-If you do not pay off your statement balance by the due date, this interest is then added to the credit card balance, increasing your credit card debt.
+Your daily interest rate is your annual percentage rate (APR) divided by 360 or 365 days depending on the card issuer.
+If you don’t pay off your statement balance by the due date, your credit card issuer will add this interest to your credit card balance, increasing your credit card debt.

 What factors impact accrued interest?

-- Annual percentage rate (APR): According to the Consumer Financial Protection Bureau, your credit card APR is the cost you pay for borrowing money represented as a yearly percentage.
+• Annual percentage rate (APR): Paying interest on the money you borrow is how a company affords to loan money to you.
+A creditor, like a credit card company, will put this interest into a yearly rate called the annual percentage rate.
 If you carry a balance from month-to-month on your credit card, you may face an interest charge based on your APR.
 A higher APR will typically result in higher accrued interest on the unpaid balance.

-- Grace period: Many credit cards offer a grace period, during which no interest is accrued on new charges.
+• Grace period: Many credit cards offer a grace period, during which no interest is accrued on new charges.
 Your grace period is the time between the end of a billing period and the date your payment is due and can be 21 days or more.
 However, your grace period does not apply if you already have an unpaid balance on your credit card.
-In that case, you will be charged the daily rate on your balance.
+In that case, your credit card company will charge the daily rate on your balance.

-- Cardmember’s payment habits: The cardmember’s payment habits can greatly impact the amount of accrued interest.
-If the cardmember always pays off the balance in full by the payment due date, they will not have to pay any accrued interest.
-However, if the cardmember makes only the minimum payment, the accrued interest will continue to build up on the unpaid balance, increasing the overall debt.
+• Cardmember’s payment habits: If you always pay off the balance in full by the payment due date, you won’t have to pay any accrued interest.
+However, if you make only the minimum payment, the accrued interest will continue to build up on the unpaid balance, increasing the overall debt.

-- Length of debt: The longer you keep an unpaid balance on your credit card, the more accrued interest will build up over time.
-An unpaid balance over a long period may lead to a significant increase in the total amount owed (interest on interest).
+• Length of debt: The longer you keep an unpaid balance on your credit card, the more accrued interest will build up over time.
+An unpaid balance over a long period may lead to a significant increase in the total amount owed (interest upon interest).

 How to avoid accrued interest